cbefus/Eynnyd/docs/source/guide/tutorials/response_interceptors.rst

             .add_response_interceptor("/hello", log_response) \
             .build()

-Here we have set it up so that any response from a route down the :code:`/hello` path would be logged.
-This includes routes like :code:`/hello/more/path/parts`.
+Here we have set it up so that any response from a :ref:`Route` down the :code:`/hello` path would be logged.
+This includes :ref:`Route`s like :code:`/hello/more/path/parts`.

-The response interceptors run after a handler has created a response from the request.
-You can have as many response interceptors as you please, even at the same level.
-This allows you to have small, single purpose, interceptors that are easy to test and maintain.
+The response :ref:`Interceptor`s run after a :term:`Handler` has created a response from the request.
+You can have as many response :ref:`Interceptor`s as you please, even at the same level.
+This allows you to have small, single purpose, :ref:`Interceptor`s that are easy to test and maintain.

-Response interceptors run in priority of inside out (more specific first to less specific) and first in first out (the order they are registered with the builder).
+Response :ref:`Interceptor`s run in priority of inside out (more specific first to less specific) and first in first out (the order they are registered with the builder).